Pascal, for structured programs

 From Blaise Pascal to Niklaus Wirth

-Pascal was designed in 1970 by Nicklaus Wirth to impose programmers a structured
+Pascal was designed in 1970 by Niklaus Wirth to impose programmers a structured

 programming style.
 Pascal has successors, Modula and Oberon, which add module